 I want it all, I want it all (yeah), I want it all and I want it now”😊

 gigaaa AI assistant has yet to prove itself as a technology and business.
 But the timing is perfect.
 The markets are ready with rising acceptance for smart loudspeakers and other voice-enabled devices.
-Following the last couple of years how Alexa and Google Assistant entered global markets, that also provides us with a long list of technical and business mistakes to avoid.
-We at gigaaa have identified the way we will go, and we can clearly see the space we are entering to take a strong a safe position in the competition of voice assistant technologies.
-We believe to know how to deliver a better User experience and satisfy consumers expectations.
+Following the last couple of years how Alexa and Google Assistant entered global markets, we can see a long list of technical and business mistakes to avoid.
+We at gigaaa have identified the way we will go, and we can clearly see the space we are entering to take a strong and safe position in the competition of voice assistant technologies.
+We believe to know how to deliver a better user experience and satisfy consumers expectations.
 Skeptics may argue that we’ve seen this movie before.
-For the Internet, email was the killer app — a program so useful that it transformed the platform into a massive communications tool.
+For the internet, email was the killer app — a program so useful that it transformed the platform into a massive communications tool.
 There’s no killer app for gigaaa assistant yet.
 Or maybe there is, but we haven´t announced it?
 And if yes, are we sitting on a gold mine and nobody knows it? 😊 Stay tuned, follow us and see what the coming months we will deliver.
 It´s a long long way to go, but we are ready for the big challenge and we are ready to start.
 Have a great time and see you next week.

 “Life is gigaaa!”